 FierceHealthcare reported on ways to guard against doctors who are distracted.
 Hospitals and medical practices should have policies in place regarding the use of digital devices.
 For example, it may be necessary for a doctor to go online while treating a patient to look up medical protocol.
 However, it would be inappropriate for the doctor to check a social media account or otherwise use the internet for personal reasons while interacting with a patient.

 Healthcare organizations should provide mandatory staff training about the risks of being distracted at work.
 Doctors, nurses, and lab technicians – essentially anyone working at a hospital or practice – should understand when it’s appropriate to use a digital device.

 There are common sense steps medical staff can take, such as keeping a phone on silent or in “airplane” mode while working.

 An organization should encourage staff to report any activity that endangers patient safety.
 No one should be afraid of retaliation if they speak up about a distracted doctor.

-If you or a loved one was harmed by a distracted doctor, contact us at The Deratany Firm.
+If you or a loved one was harmed by a distracted doctor, contact us at Deratany & Kosner.
 We put our experience and resources to work for victims and families of medical malpractice.
 In the case of a doctor distracted by a cellphone, we typically would seek to introduce the phone records to support the negligence claim.
 We leave no stone unturned.